jump-dev/JuMP.jl/docs/src/developers/roadmap.md

 # Development roadmap

-This page is not JuMP documentation *per se* but are notes for the JuMP community.
-The JuMP developers have compiled this roadmap document to share their plans and goals.
+The JuMP developers have compiled this roadmap document to share their plans and goals with the JuMP community.
 Contributions to roadmap issues are especially invited.

 Most of these issues will require changes to both JuMP and MathOptInterface, and